MultiSafepay/docs/content/integration/self-made/manage-orders.md

 - Have a [website-level API key](/account/site-id-api-key-secure-code/).
 - Choose the test or live [environment](/api/#environments).

-Your must include your API key in the request URL as a query parameter to be able to authenticate your request.
+You must include your API key in the request URL as a query parameter to be able to authenticate your request.

 While building your integration we recommend using the test environment: `https://testapi.multisafepay.com/v1/json`.